 - Would you like to spend time with a young person who can creatively guide your thinking?

-If you answered yes to any of the questions above, the Young Vic’s new mentoring programme could be for you.
+If you answered yes to any of the questions above, you might benefit from being connected with one of our Young Mentors.
 For more information, please contact email@example.com.